Obstructive Sleep Apnea (OSA) Treatment Specialist in Hallandale Beach, FL

 With that in mind, the best option for most individuals dealing with obstructive sleep apnea is through oral appliances or continuous positive airway pressure (CPAP) therapy, which involves the use of a CPAP machine, hose, mask, and nosepiece to deliver constant and steady air pressure through your nose to keep your airways open.
 Such treatments may not cure OSA, but they can provide effective relief and improvement of OSA symptoms.

-For more information about obstructive sleep apnea or an appointment with Dr. Luis Mesa, MD, in Aventura, FL, please give us a call or conveniently schedule an appointment on our website.
-You can find our clinic at 21110 Biscayne Blvd, Suite 405, in Aventura, FL.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+For more information about obstructive sleep apnea or an appointment with Dr. Luis J. Mesa, MD, in Hallandale Beach, FL, please give us a call or conveniently schedule an appointment on our website.
+You can find our clinic at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.